- Subscribe via RSS

 Fredericksen reflects on his thesis, a translation of a Latin ode, and shares his translation of Horace's Ode 3.13.

-Mac McAnulty reflects on writing his non-fiction thesis and shares an excerpt from his work.
+Sam Chalsen reflects on writing his screenwriting thesis and shares a scene from his screenplay.